ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/5-binder/README.md

 ### Add a binder badge for a specific Jupyter Notebook

-1. Go to [Mybinder.org](https://mybinder.org) and paste in the URL of your cloned repository
+1. Go to [Mybinder.org](https://mybinder.org) and paste in the URL of your forked repository
 ```
 https://github.com/<your-user-name>/reproducible-computational-workflows
 ```